Little Rock Trojans: Basketball

 In the years since becoming a four-year university, Little Rock has won slightly more games than they've lost.
 However, during the six-year coaching tenure of Mike Newell, the Trojans made a big splash on the national stage.
 Appearing in their first ever NCAA tournament game in 1986, the 14th seeded Little Rock beat the heavily favored and 3rd seeded Notre Dame Fighting Irish, coached by Digger Phelps, now a college basketball analyst for ESPN, 90 to 83.
 The Trojans lost in the second round to North Carolina State, 80 to 66 in two overtimes.

 The 1986 NCAA Tournament success led to post-season appearances for the Trojans in each of the next four seasons.
 In 1987, Little Rock beat Baylor, Stephen F. Austin and California to make it to the National Invitation Tournament finals in New York City.
 The Trojans lost to both LaSalle and Nebraska to finish fourth.
 The next season, Little Rock lost to Louisiana Tech in the first round of the NIT.

 The Trojans returned to the NCAA tournament in 1989 and 1990, losing to Louisville 76–71 in 1989 and to eventual tournament champion UNLV 102–72 the next season.

 With five tournament appearances out of six seasons in Little Rock, Newell departed after the 1990 season and the Trojans didn't return to post-season play until the 1996 NIT under coach Wimp Sanderson, the Trojans' most recent tournament game.

 The Trojans played in the 2011 NCAA Tournament, their first appearance since 1990, after winning the Sun Belt Conference Tournament championship.
+The Trojans also played in the 2016 NCAA Tournament, where as a 12 Seed, they defeated 5 Seed Purdue in the opening round of play.

 The women's team has also had its fair share of success since beginning play in 1969 and joining Division I in 1999.
 They have won the conference tournament in 2011, 2012, 2015 while competing in the NCAA tournament four times in the past seven years (2010, 2011, 2012, and 2015), while going to the Second Round in the first and latter appearances.

 Little Rock plays its home games in the Jack Stephens Center, an on-campus facility that seats 5,600.
 Prior to this home, the Trojans played at Alltel Arena (now Simmons Bank Arena) in North Little Rock, Arkansas.
 Previous to that, Little Rock's home games were played in Barton Coliseum on the Arkansas State Fairgrounds in Little Rock.